Use the compressedBinaryDataFileId property

 Step 3: Use the fileId as the CompressedBinaryDataFileId value

-Once the request you performed in step 2 has successfully returned, you can use the fileId you got from step 1 as the compressedBinaryDataFileId property value.
+After the request in step 2 succeeds, use the fileId obtained from step 1 as the value for the compressedBinaryDataFileId property.

-The following example shows how you can use the compressedBinaryDataFileId property to specify item data when performing a single push operation (see Add or update a single item in a Push source).
+The following example shows how to use the compressedBinaryDataFileId property to specify item data in an Add or update an item request.

 Important